Docy Child

 Systems in scope

 For HR systems, focus on systems that manage employee onboarding and training processes.
-Everything else, such as time off requests and benefits, are out of scope since they are not critical to delivering service or product.
+Everything else, such as time off requests and benefits, is out of scope since it is not critical to delivering a service or product.

-For a (SaaS) provider, it’s typically all the infrastructure that hosts it and the procedures that support it, such as AWS, Github, JIRA, etc.
+For a SaaS provider, all the infrastructure that hosts it and the procedures that support it, such as AWS, Github, JIRA, etc.

 Vendors in scope